 So, what’s better?

-Indeed, compared to the professional storyboarding software, StepShot Guides offers a unique functionality and benefits of video export including:
+Indeed, compared to the professional storyboarding software, StepShot Guides offers unique functionality and benefits of video export including:

 - auto-narration in four languages and multiple male and female voices;